Jacaranda Foundation: History

 Born in Malawi, Marie Da Silva has been working as a nanny in the United States for the past sixteen years.
 In 2002, Marie visited her mother and met the headmaster and teachers of a school housed in a nearby church.
 A year later the school had to move out of its premises and had nowhere to go.
 Marie's late mother, Aisha Da Silva, donated for use as a school and sanctuary for orphans.
 The school was at first housed in Da Silva's childhood home, just outside Blantyre, outside which Da Silva placed a sign reading "Free education for AIDS orphans."
 Richard Makwangawala was brought in as the school's first headmaster.
-From 2002 to 2005, Da Silva funded the school with the money she earned working as a nanny in the United States.

 Marie's love for children and her personal history gave her the inspiration and sense of urgency to rescue orphans and raise awareness about their plight.
-Like so many Malawian families, Marie's family was struck by the AIDS pandemic.
-Fourteen members of her immediate family have died of AIDS: her father, brothers, nieces and nephews, leaving many children in the family orphaned.

 Gifts of supplies were received on 18 March 2008 from the Actie Schoenmaatjes (Active Shoemates) foundation in the Netherlands, delivered by local Malawian Pastor Milanzi.
 The Dutch organization donated to each student a shoebox containing school supplies and small toys such as tennis balls, stuffed animals, and balloons.

 In 2008 Da Silva was nominated as a CNN Hero, with $25,000 donated to the Foundation.
-In October 2008 the Foundation was able to open a new secondary school building next to the original house, providing more space for the school's 320 pupils.

 In June 2009 the Jacaranda School welcomed its first visiting group from abroad, a group of 19 students and four teachers from the Shanghai American School, in Shanghai, China.
 The Jacaranda staff and students put on a musical event for the visitors, including performances by visiting Malawian singers.
-The same month the school hosted a visit from Malawi’s Hindu Community, who delivered bread, corn flour, orange juice, sugar, chalk, and exercise books.

 On December 30, 2009, Da Silva received the Television Malawi Lifetime Achievement Award from the President of Malawi, Dr. Bingu wa Mutharika.
 A 16-year-old Jacaranda School student, Dorothy Damba, was also awarded for her determination to stay in school, against all odds.

 Da Silva lived in New York City for several years.
 She returned to Malawi a few years ago and now she heads the school.
 She sometimes travels and speaks to schools across the world to share her story.